yetanothermasterylearning/git/05. Branch concept/readme.md

 ## Git Branch Concept ##
 - What is a branch?
+- Layman's terms example
 - Why do we need a branch?
-- Creating branches locally
+- Creating a branch in local
-- Checkout a branch
+- Checkout a branch in local
+- Creating a branch and checkout in local
+- display all branches in local
+- Delete a branch in local
 - Merging a branch
-- Delete a branch
-- Branch naming standard approach
+- Branch naming approach
 - Assignment

 #### What is a branch? ####